Adapt and prepare: Solar cookers and crises

 In April 2015 the devastating Gorkha earthquake killed nearly 9,000 people and injured 22,000 in the Kathmandu Valley and beyond.
 Families were split apart.
 Buildings collapsed.
 Cooking fuel supplies were stopped by the border and blocked roads.
 Suddenly, cooking and making water safe to drink were immediate, critical needs.

-With the help of SCI donors, grassroots community partner FoST had already trained many women how to make and use solar cookers.
+With the help of SCI donors, grassroots community collaborator FoST had already trained many women how to make and use solar cookers.
 So after the Gorkha quake, they could immediately cook and make water safe using solar cookers.

 Solar cooking helps prepare people best -- by building our resilience before a crisis.
 You can help.

 Solar cookers = 2 weeks of rice for a family ($15 USD saved each month)

 This woman is one of many who benefited from solar cooker training that you made possible with your support.
 She lives in sunny Machheggaon, Kathmandu Valley, Nepal.

 As part of the 57% of the population in Nepal that lives on less than $2 per day, she earns about $100 US each month to support her family of five.
 Her biggest expenses are cooking fuel ($30 a month) and rice ($30 per month.)